ro-sanda/Z--explorer/README.md

 These simulations are combined with the incard data to calculate σ<sub>pred</sub>.

-Since these simulations were peformed at leading order using the default tune in MadGraph5_aMC@NLO, the user can build alternative `sim_cards` customizing PDF, factorization scale, and other relevant parameters.
+Since these simulations were peformed at leading order using the default tune in *MadGraph5_aMC@NLO*, the user can build alternative `sim_cards` customizing *PDF*, factorization scale, and other relevant parameters.
 See the README file inside `/TayloredPDFs/` for the instructions.